by-covid/BY-COVID_WP5_T5.2_baseline-use-case/README.md

         -   Interactive report to assess matching balance in the obtained study population (HTML)
         -   Interactive report including the results of survival analysis in the unmatched study population, a table with baseline characteristics of the matched study population and CONSORT diagram (HTML)
         -   Interactive report including the analytic results (HTML)
-        -   Aggregated non-sensitive analytic results for the meta-analysis (XLSX)
+        -   Aggregated non-sensitive analytic results for the comparative analysis (XLSX)

 [^readme-1]: For illustrative purposes, the interactive reports contain the output of the scripts of the analytical pipeline applied to the synthetic dataset.